helenatp/tpk4960/README.md

         ├── src                     # Source files for the project
-            ├── hamilton            # Parent directory for all files related to Hamiltonian systems ├── RFF_parameters  # Parent directory for storing parameters used in regression problems ├── Lasa                # Parent directory for all files related to the Lasa problem ├── Dataset         # Dataset directory for Angle-shape and S-shape used in regression problems
+            ├── hamilton            # Parent directory for all files related to Hamiltonian systems ├── RFF_parameters  # Parent directory for storing parameters used in regression problems ├── lasa                # Parent directory for all files related to the Lasa problem ├── Dataset         # Dataset directory for Angle-shape and S-shape used in regression problems